Pulsa diNura: Recent usage

 In July 2005, the Israeli media, without citing sources, reported that opponents of the Israeli disengagement from Gaza recited the Pulsa deNura in the old cemetery of Rosh Pina, asking the "Angel of Death" to kill Israeli Prime Minister Ariel Sharon.
 Six months later Sharon suffered two strokes and was in a coma, fighting for his life, until his death on 11 January 2014.
 However, most analysts link this to his age (77) and obesity.

 On 7 November 2006, the Edah HaChareidis said it was considering placing the curse on the organizers of the pride parade scheduled to march in Jerusalem on 10 November 2006.
 Army Radio interviewed Rabbi Shmuel Papenheim, who announced, "The Rabbinical Court has held a special session and discussed placing a 'pulsa denura' on those who have had a hand in organizing the march."
 Papenheim, editor of the Haredi religious umbrella organization's weekly magazine, added that the rabbis were also considering placing the curse "against the policemen who beat Haredi Jews".

 On 1 June 2021, The Times of Israel reported that a member of the Health Ministry panel that had been advising on COVID-19 vaccinations received death threats including the Pulsa DiNura during the process of approval for the inoculation of children.

 On 10 June 2021, Naftali Bennett, leader of the Yamina party and prime minister designate in the incoming national unity government, reportedly received a letter stating that the Pulsa DiNura had been invoked against him in 2013.
 The letter was unsigned but reportedly referenced ultra-Orthodox rabbis.

 On 12 August 2022, Ukrainian Jewish oligarch Hennadiy Korban said he has performed the Pulsa Denura "death curse" against Russian President Vladimir Putin.

+As of June 2026, some Edah Haredit members are actively considering invoking the curse against Israel's Attorney General, Gali Baharav-Miara, amidst ongoing tensions related to proposed military draft laws targeting Haredim.